etiennestuder/gradle-jooq-plugin/README.md

     }
     dependencies {
         classpath 'nu.studer:gradle-jooq-plugin:1.0'
     }
 }
 apply plugin: 'nu.studer.jooq'
 ```

 ## Gradle 2.1 and higher
-As of Gradle 2.1, configure your `build.gradle` script and add the plugin:
+As of Gradle 2.1, declare the plugin in your `build.gradle` script:

 ```groovy
 plugins {